Cricket

 Imran Khan is widely regarded as the greatest-ever captain of the Pakistan Cricket Team.
 He first took over the captaincy from Javed Miandad in 1982, at the age of 30, and took little to no time in establishing himself as the next big thing in Pakistan cricket.
 He may not have won the most matches as Pakistan captain, but Khan revolutionized cricket in the country.

 In his very first year as captain, Khan led Pakistan to a historic Test win at Lord's, their first on English soil in 28 years.
 This was followed by a dominant home season that same year, where Pakistan registered a 3-0 series win against both Australia and India in Tests.
-More historical wins followed five years later in 1987, when Khan led Pakistan to their first-ever Test series victories in India and England.
+More historical wins followed five years later in 1987 when Khan led Pakistan to their first-ever Test series victories in India and England.

-That same year, Pakistan were unable to make the semifinals of the Cricket World Cup, following which Khan announced his retirement.
+That same year, Pakistan were unable to make the semi-finals of the Cricket World Cup, following which Khan announced his retirement.
 But he was persuaded to return by General Zia-Ul-Haq in 1988, resuming his captaincy.

-His finest hour as captain came in 1992 when he led Pakistan to their only World Cup victory after defeating England in final.
+His finest hour as captain came in 1992 when he led Pakistan to their only World Cup victory after defeating England in the final.

 To sum it up, Khan's captaincy tenure spanned across different periods: 1982-84, 1986-87, and 1988-92.
 He led Pakistan in 48 Test matches, winning 14, losing eight, and drawing 26.
 In ODIs, he captained the side in 139 matches, winning 75 wins and losing 59.